proplot-dev/proplot/README.md

    * Special `format` functions created for `bottomlegend` and `bottomcolorbar/`rightcolorbar`.
 ### Revised some underlying issues by overwriting existing methods
    * Flipped the unnatural default `0`th dimension of array is `y`-axis, `1`st dimension of array is `x`-axis.
 More intuitive to enter array with `0`th dimension on `x`-axis.
-   * The well-documented [white-lines-between-filled-contours](https://stackoverflow.com/q/8263769/4970632)nd [white-lines-between-pcolor-rectangles](https://stackoverflow.com/q/27092991/4970632) problems are fixed by automatically changing the edgecolors when `contourf` is called.
+   * The well-documented [white-lines-between-filled-contours](https://stackoverflow.com/q/8263769/4970632)nd [white-lines-between-pcolor-rectangles](https://stackoverflow.com/q/27092991/4970632) problems are fixed by automatically changing the edgecolors when `contourf`, `pcolor`, and `pcolormesh` are called.
    * Wrappers around the special `Basemap` plotting utilities are added as methods to axes.
 Can call them with `mcontourf`, `mpcolor`, `mpcolormesh`, and `mcontour`.
    These roll data to appropriate longitude range and fix seams on the map edges.
 ### More flexible settings management compared to `mpl.rcParams`